jlink/property-based-testing/pbt-java/blog-series/4_shrinking.md

     Property [rootOfSquareShouldBeOriginalValue] falsified with sample [1207764160]
 ```

-The sample found is just random.
+The falsified sample found by _jqwik_ is random.
 Unless you already have an inkling of what
 the issue might be, the number itself does not give you an additional hint.
 Even the fact that it's rather large might be a coincidence.
 At this point
 you will either add additional logging, introduce assertions or even
 start up the debugger to get more information about the problem at hand.

-Let's take a different route, switch shrinking on (`ShrinkingMode.FULL`)
+Let's take a different route, turn shrinking to full power (`ShrinkingMode.FULL`)
 and rerun the property:

-Betrachten wir das folgende Beispiel:

 ```
 originalSample = [1207764160],